oliverTuesta/olivertuesta-homepage/README.md

     user interfaces
 -   Framer Motion: A library for creating smooth animations and transitions in React
--   Three.js: A JavaScript library used to create and display animated 3D graphics

 ## Setting Up and Running the Project